Possessive Love

 "Possessive Love" is a song by American singer Marilyn Martin, released by Atlantic in February 1988 as the lead single from her second studio album, This Is Serious.
 The song was written by Patrick Leonard, Madonna and Jai Winding, and was produced by Leonard and Michael Verdick.

 Background

 "Possessive Love" was specifically written for Marilyn Martin to record.
 Patrick Leonard, one of Madonna's collaborators at the time, met Martin when she was seeking a producer for her second studio album and he suggested to Madonna that they write a song for her.
 Marilyn told Rolling Stone in 2023, "I think he just went to her and said, 'Let's write a song for Marilyn Martin.'
 According to him, her first question was, 'Is she nice?'
 He went, 'Yeah.
 She's nice.'
 And so that came about."
-In a 2017 interview with Boy Culture, Patrick said, "I think 'Possessive Love' was just me asking [Madonna] a favor."
+In a 2017 interview with Boy Culture, Leonard said, "I think 'Possessive Love' was just me asking [Madonna] a favor."

 Martin met Madonna in person later in 1988 after she was invited by Leonard to provide backing vocals on Madonna's song "Cherish" during the sessions for her album Like a Prayer (1989).